stephenscripts/Effective-C/NOTES/Chapter Two.md

 identifier will refer to the object in the inner scope; the object from the outer scope is hidden and cannot be referenced by its name.
 The easiest way to prevent this from becoming a problem is to use different names.

+Static objects must be initialized with a constant value and not a
+variable:
+int *func(int i) {
+const int j = i; // ok
+static int k = j; // error
+return &k;
+}
+A constant value refers to literal constants (for example, 1, 'a', or 0xFF), enum members, and the results of operators such as alignof or sizeof; not const-qualified objects.